Fei-Sheng-Wu/PrintDialogX/README.md

 ```
 //Show PrintDialog with a custom document generation function
-//The function will be used to generate the document while the dialog is loading
+//The function will be used to generate the document synchronously while the dialog is openning
 if (printDialog.ShowDialog(() => printDialog.Document = GenerateDocument()) == true)
 {
-    //When the Print button is clicked, the document is printed, and the window is closed
+    //When the "Print" button was clicked, the print job was submitted, and the window was closed
-    MessageBox.Show("Document printed.\nIt uses " + printDialog.TotalPapers + " sheet(s) of paper.", "PrintDialog", MessageBoxButton.OK, MessageBoxImage.Information, MessageBoxResult.OK);
+    MessageBox.Show($"Document printed.\nIt uses {printDialog.TotalPapers} sheet(s) of paper.", "PrintDialog", MessageBoxButton.OK, MessageBoxImage.Information, MessageBoxResult.OK);
 }
 else
 {
-    //When the Cancel button is clicked, and the window is closed
+    //When the "Cancel" button was clicked and the window was closed
     MessageBox.Show("Print job canceled.", "PrintDialog", MessageBoxButton.OK, MessageBoxImage.Information, MessageBoxResult.OK);
 }
 ```